 When the idea of a weekly live reggae night was first proposed by Ian Croal in 1981 there were those in Manchester who said it was a recipe for trouble, and that, in any case, it would not be supported by the black community who, it was said, preferred to stick to ‘their own territory’, in Moss Side and Hulme.
 Both stereotypical predictions were proved wrong and the Friday reggae sessions continued, untroubled and with widely mixed audiences, throughout the 80s and well into the late 90s, with but a few variations to the programme.
-A list of 80 of the bands who played the reggae nights in the 80s is provided in Appendix XXX Many of the reggae bands were from Manchester, including the Badstone Band, Divine Inspiration, Javelo, Sword of Jah Mouth, Islanders, T-Dynamix and Harlem Spirit, who had success with the single, ‘Dem a Sus (in de Moss),’ that railed against the police stop-and-search policy.
+A list of 90+ bands who played the reggae nights in the 80s is provided in APPENDIX – REGGAE BANDS.
+Many of the reggae bands were from Manchester, including the Badstone Band, Divine Inspiration, Javelo, Sword of Jah Mouth, Islanders, T-Dynamix and Harlem Spirit, who had success with the single, ‘Dem a Sus (in de Moss),’ that railed against the police stop-and-search policy.

 Band on the Wall became known nationally as one of the few venues that regularly presented live reggae and, as a result, bands from various reggae hotspots throughout England began to call the venue.
 Bands from Ipswich, Bristol, Bradford and Brixton performed regularly at The Band; a rich source of new talent emerged from Wolverhampton and Birmingham, particularly bands and individual performers who were part of the ‘Handsworth Explosion.’
 They included Sceptre, Black Symbol, Truth and Rights, Gerald Love and Benjamin Zephaniah.
 The Handsworth Explosion Vol 1 album, now a prized collector’s item, was launched at Band on the Wall on 14 October 1983.
 Number One DJ on the reggae nights was the effervescent and popular Prince Tony who. in his late 70s, continued (2017) to DJ, live and on radio.